 Be the help

 The whole story should be editorialised and ready by the time you’ve sent the email.
 Why?
 If the correspondent is interested and follows up, they will want to read the full press release.
 Don’t forget about visuals or additional information that could be interesting.
 Send your pitch when health reporters focus on finding a story to present at their news meeting.

-Note: information is accurate for the date the blog was posted.
+Note: information is accurate for the date the blog was posted in January 2023.
 Journalists might change outlets and sectors in the future.

 The Scotsman’s key health news correspondent, Joseph joined the title in October 2022, having spent more than 10 years working at the BBC, ITV and The Daily Record as a politics reporter, among others.
 His primary focus is on health policy and general health, recently covering issues in healthcare,

 Jospeh was our guest in the Spotlight on Health webinar series, watch the first 5 minutes of the replay here.

 After four years as a social media reporter at the Daily Mirror, Martin switched to the health and science sector in 2017 and became Health and Science Editor two years later.
 Prior to this, he worked on the local press and freelanced for MailOnline.
 His area of interest: Epidemics/Pandemics, Diseases, NHS, Doctors and GPs.

 We’ll be speaking to Martin in our free webinar.
 Don’t miss out, sign-up today.

 Having started life on The Sun as a reporter in 2013, Shaun became its Health and Science Correspondent in 2016.
 He joined the Daily Mail as Health Correspondent in 2021 before becoming its Health Editor with a focus on policy in October 2022.
 His main coverage lately includes NHS, Doctors & GPs, Obesity.

 Shaun discussed both life at the Mail and the stories he is looking for in a post-pandemic world in our Spotlight on Health webinar.
 Click for the replay preview.